ltspicer/LTspice-Show-7-Segment/README.md

 Visualization of 7-segment display from LTspice plots (Python3 program)

 Requirements: Python3.7+ (Windows users need to install Python3 / on Linux is it allways installed)

+Missing libraries are automatically installed when the program is started for the first time.

 Edit first this line in the code to EN